A crash in Wellington that killed two young equestrians Saturday night marked a tragic beginning for the village’s equestrian season.

 Dana McWilliams, 19, who recently moved to Wellington from Connecticut, and Christian Kennedy, 21, of Iowa, were killed when McWilliams lost control of her 2013 Chevy Camaro just after 11:30 p.m.
 Saturday while driving “at a high rate of speed” along South Shore Boulevard south of Pierson Road, according to a Palm Beach County Sheriff’s Office report.
 The car careened over the median, striking trees before stopping several hundred feet from where the crash began.

 Both McWilliams and Kennedy were declared dead at the scene, PBSO said.
 A third person in the car, 24-year-old Elaine Halloran of Wellington, was critically injured and taken to St. Mary’s Medical Center.
 Her condition was unknown as of Monday evening.
-According to PBSO, Halloran was the only one of the three who was wearing a seat belt.

 A makeshift memorial near the crash site continued to grow Monday evening.
 Friends set photos of McWilliams and Kennedy, stuffed animals and bouquets of fresh flowers near the base of a tree.

 McWilliams began working about six months ago as a groom for show-jumper trainer Maarten Huygens, who splits his time between Wellington and New York.
 She was “a great girl,” Huygens said.
 “A hard worker, always in a good mood, always on time.”

 Despite being fresh on the show-jumping scene, McWilliams was quick to learn the ropes: “This was all kind of new to her, because she wasn’t really working with show jumpers until she started to work for us,” Huygens said.